aslak3/MAXI030/README.md

 ## Issues

 The big issue I'm currently working on is board speed.
 With all the functionality enabled in the FPGA design, I'm currently not able to run the board at the maximum speed of the 68030 I have installed, 40MHz.
+Insteaed I must settle for running the board at 32MHz.
 In particular adding the FIFOs on the PS/2 controller results in an inoperable system at 40MHz.
 The FIFOs seem to be required when running in Linux since the kernel disables interrupts in some situations, which results in data loss.

 The board also has a few very minor problems: